lukstep/raspberry-pi-pico-docker-sdk/README.md

 # Raspberry Pi Pico Docker SDK

-A lightweight SDK environment for Raspberry Pi Pico in a Docker container.
+A SDK environment for Raspberry Pi Pico 1 and 2 in a Docker container.

 ## Pulling the Image from Docker Hub and Running